 If you’ve spent all of this time making sure your business is ready to do business, then don’t launch with a whimper.
 Start as you mean to go on, is what they say!
 How your launch event looks will depend on the type of business that you’re building.
 If it’s an online thing it’ll be a little more difficult, but an introductory discount could be a smart way to go.
 It’ll be more straightforward if you’re a real world business.
 You can host an opening night event, which will include a celebratory glass of wine and can function as a way to showcase what you’ll be offering.

 Freebies and Giveaways

 There’s an established way to get people on your side: charm them!
 In the modern age, the best way to do this is to give them something for free.
 It’s rare that people are given anything without handing over some cash; your business will be the exception.
 Of course, there’s an upside to you.
 If you’re giving away branded products, then members of the public will be carrying around items with your company name.
-Order some custom car air fresheners or pens, and give them out.
+Order some custom car air fresheners from businesses like CustomAirFresheners.net – or get some custom designed pens with your branding on them, and give them out.
 They’re useful items that people need, and all the while, your name will be subconsciously seeping into their mind.

 It doesn’t matter whether you’re an online or real world company, because ultimately, people are the same in both spaces — we’re not talking about two different species of animals here.
 So look at taking to the streets for your marketing, especially during your launch period.
 Everyone likes to see something different when they’re walking down the street, and especially so if it’s something fun!
 If you can set up a stand and set up something that engages passersby, you’ll get people excited about what you have to offer.